askpng/solarpowered/README.md

 #### Kernel

-The Fedora default kernel is replaced with the [Fsync kernel](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/).
+~~The Fedora default kernel is replaced with the [Fsync kernel](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/).~~

+The Fedora default kernel is currently being used; I've been experiencing unexpected boot failures upon Fsync kernel updates with the following error in the boot log: `Linux Kernel panic: VFS: Unable to mount root fs`.
+Unable to find fixes yet; if you happen to know it, please kindly open an issue and inform me.

 #### B550 suspend fix